arjunballa/api-security/passkeys.md

 - Does the mobile application also use the JS-WebAuthn API to interact, or are there platform-specific WebAuthn APIs?
 - Is CTAP2 used to communicate with the macOS Local Keychain Access and iCloud Keychain (I know it is used to communicate with roaming and cross device authenticator)?
 - Can an attacker with access to the device and RP replace the private and public keys and gain access in theory?

-- Is CTAP2 an extension of CTAP1?
-- Is my below understanding of specification correct?
+Is my below understanding of specification correct?

 #### Native Device Security
 - Unlocking a device using biometric scans like fingerprints or facial recognition is managed by the device's native security system and tt is **not part of the FIDO specifications**.